What is diagnostic testing?

 Medicare also covers some or all of the cost of many diagnostic images and scans.
 Each provider sets their own fee.
 Some providers bulk bill, so you don't have to pay anything.
-Sometimes you can claim back part of the cost of the image or scan, but you will still be left out of pocket.
+Sometimes you can claim back part of the cost of the image or scan, but you will still be left with an out of pocket cost.

 Your private health insurance may pay for diagnostic tests done while you are a patient in hospital.
 But private health insurance does not cover diagnostic tests that are done outside a hospital and that are listed on the MBS.